deeplearning4j/deeplearning4j/docs/nd4j/templates/index.md

 weight: 0
 ---

 This user guide is designed to explain (and provide examples for) the main functionality in ND4J.
-It is still a work in progress.

 * <a href="#intro">Introduction</a>
   * <a href="#inmemory">NDArrays: How Are They Stored in Memory?</a>